rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 $$

 Where 3 is our most optimal alignment score.
-Note that you can move to a square in multiple ways if the values of `fromDiagScore`, `fromTopScore` or `fromLeftScore` are same.
+Note that you can move to a square in multiple ways if the values of `fromDiagScore`, `fromTopScore` or `fromLeftScore` are the same.
 In that case, during traceback, we will find the alignment with the most optimal alignment score (3 in this case).

 3. Traceback: